 But anxiety has a severe effect on body temperature, especially during anxiety attacks.
 Take our free 7 minute anxiety test to score your anxiety severity and learn more about these symptoms.

 Rapid Hot and Cold and Anxiety

 Anxiety is linked to body temperature changes in multiple ways, and in some cases it's possible for a natural body temperature change to create significant anxiety.
-The only way to make sure that you're accurately reacting to your body temperature is to take my anxiety test.
+The only way to make sure that you're accurately reacting to your body temperature is to take my free 7 minute anxiety test.

 These hot and cold symptoms can be frustrating, and when they occur when you're trying to go to sleep or otherwise be comfortable, they can be very disruptive.
 There are many issues that cause anxiety to lead to hot and cold symptoms.
 They include:

 - Vasoconstriction The most common reason that anxiety leads to body temperature changes occurs with your body's fight or flight response - the response that is designed to keep you safe from harm.
 Those with anxiety have a misfiring fight/flight response, and one the consequences is vasoconstriction, where your blood vessels tense up.
 This causes the body to heat up very quickly.